“A nature walk in Hlane Royal National Park”

 After observing their behaviour for several minutes, we leave our rhino friends behind to enjoy the setting sun.
 We continue our walk through the national park where our guide continues his lecture on the local birdlife.
 Suddenly, we hear some rustling in the bushes.
 Impala?
 No. Lion?
 Thank God, no!
 It’s the three rhinos!
 They seem to have followed us, tracking our journey via our smell or the noise.
 The rhinos emerge from the foliage and approach slowly.
 Their curious noses must have picked up an unfamiliar smell which required further investigation.
 Something tells me that they’d make excellent airport security dogs if not for their impractical size.

 They’re barely four metres from the group before they stop in their tracks.
 We freeze.
 We stand very still, face-to-face with these giants of the savanna, taking refuge behind logs and trees and remaining ever so still.
 Our guide is only armed with a stick, however, he doesn’t seem too concerned that these magnificent animals are this close to us.
 I’m armed with only my camera.
 It will hardly stand as a means of self-defence should one of our newly acquainted horny friends decide to charge me down for invading his turf.

-I travelled to Swaziland with Intrepid Travel on their 9 Day Kruger & Coast trip from Johannesburg to Durban.
+I travelled to Swaziland with Intrepid Travel on their 9 Day Kruger & Coast trip from Johannesburg to Durban which included this Swaziland safari.
 We stayed at Ndlovu Camp within Hlane Royal National Park.
 Whilst we chose the camping option, they also have huts and cottages available.
 Check out the following link for more information.

 TIP: If you’re travelling to Swaziland from South Africa, be prepared for a queue at the passport office at the border.
 As we were travelling as a group, processing probably took longer than usual.
 Based on my experience, I would allow for 45 – 60 minutes for the border crossing.